eldoma/tfjzl-final-cloud-app-with-database/README.md

 ![Home page](https://github.com/eldoma/tfjzl-final-cloud-app-with-database/blob/main/home_page.png)

-# Implementing a new course assessment feature.
+# Implement a new course assessment feature.
 ## Plan and implement the improvements in the application; these improvements include:

     Create Question, Choice, and Submission models